williampiat3/ImprovingPSRemotePlay/README.md

 * A keyboard and a mouse (only for the installation not the usage)
 * An ethernet cable to link the Raspberry to your router
 * A second ethernet cable (if you don't already have it) to wire your PlayStation to the router as well.
-* A PC for configuring the raspberry and testing the VPN (a PC on a remote network and a PC on the local network is the best configuration but one PC is fine)
+* A PC for configuring the raspberry and testing the VPN (a PC on a remote network and a PC on the local network is the best configuration but one PC is fine by switching the network when testing the VPN)

 ## First steps that are common to all the solutions
 * [Get you raspberry pi up and running with the Raspberry pi OS](https://magpi.raspberrypi.org/articles/set-up-raspberry-pi-4) you can find a lot of tutorials on the web for this and I will not be covering this here.